 - Install the addon to your Kodi using the repository

 For example, here is how to install the Crackle addon from eracknaphobia’s repo.
 Similar steps can be followed to install most Kodi addons.

 If the addon you are looking for is part of the official Kodi repository, you can skip steps 1-5 because Kodi comes with the official repository preinstalled.
 In this case, just go to the Kodi main menu and click addons → downloads → video addons → (name of addon).
 Then click “install” to get the addon installed.
-For example, this can be used to install NHL.tv and USTV Now.
+For example, this can be used to install NHL.tv.

 Finding all of the NHL games you want while getting quality video and sound can seem complicated.
 But it doesn’t have to be.
 Browse through this list of the best addons to watch NHL on Kodi, and you should be well on your way to finding the games you want.